Learn how to get kids reading with digital reading tools, reading games, learning apps and information in blogs, social media and websites.

 A podcast is a digital audio file recorded and made available on the Internet.
 With a microphone and free audio recording software, students can record, edit and publish shareable content through a RSS feed.

+Party Line?
 Tech disruptors challenge existing educational styles with alternative approaches, services and products.
 Many tools may be upgraded for added features.
 They can link motivated students to teachers and mentors.

 How to Get Kids Reading

+Perfect getaway?
 Educational programs can be used at home.
 Some apps have portals.
 Parents can track children's reading rates.
 Other apps let kids publish their own books, make voice recordings and showcase performances.

 Reading Games and Learning Apps

-Users of digital reading tools must exercise caution.
+Combat Zone?
+Tool users must exercise caution.
 The Journal of Developmental and Behavioral Pediatrics released a study raising serious ethical and consumer protection issues involving apps for young children.

+Custom Solutions?
 Screencastify is a free digital reading tool extension for Chrome.
 It captures video from a website and records screen content to a Chromebook for verbal feedback on presentations, instructions, assignments.